NIH Cloud Platform Interoperability Effort

 In collaboration with the NIH CIT Researcher Auth Service (RAS) Initiative, we will pilot a single sign on authentication/authorization workflow.

-This interoperability effort is guided by several research efforts that exercise specific research use cases.
-Feedback from the research efforts is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features.
+This interoperability effort is guided by several cross-platform research efforts.
+Feedback from the research efforts is used to aid discovery of detailed interoperability requirements and validate the utility of the developed features.

 There are currently six cross-platform research efforts:

 - Three research efforts integrate data from BioData Catalyst and the Kids First DRC.

 - Two research efforts integrate data from CRDC and AnVIL.